axelarnetwork/axelar-examples/README.md

 ### To start a new work session

 1. To run a local node, cd to `axelar-local-gmp-examples`, and run `node scripts/createLocal`.
-Leave this node running on a separate terminal window or tab and open a new window or tab to deploy and test the dApps.
+Leave this node running on a separate terminal window or tab before deploying and testing the dApps.

-2. To make sure that the address we use for examples is funded on all five supported testnets, return to the first terminal window and run `node scripts/checkBalances`.
 We use `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` to deploy and test all examples.
-Alternatively, you can use `--address <address>` to specify a different address.
+This address is funded by default when creating a local set of chains.
+To make sure that the address we use for examples is funded on all five supported testnets, run `node/printBalances`.

 ## Deploy and test each example